rust-lang/rfcs/text/0000-safer-transmute.md

 ### 📖 When is a transmutation safe?
-A sound transmutation is ***safe*** if *using* the transmuted value safely cannot violate memory safety.
-Whereas soundness solely concerns the act of transmutation, *safety* is concerned with what might happen with a value *after* transmutation occurs.
+A well-defined transmutation is ***safe*** if *using* the transmuted value safely cannot violate memory safety.
+Whereas well-definedness solely concerns the act of transmutation, *safety* is concerned with what might happen with a value *after* transmutation occurs.

 #### Implicit Constructability
 A struct or enum variant is *fully implicitly constructable* at a given location only if, at that location, that type can be instantiated via its *implicit constructor*, and its fields are also *implicitly constructable*.